sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 Remember how Google went from helping you find things *on* the web (matching web pages) to helping you learn things *from* the web (information and answers) by connecting data like news, videos, and maps back to web search?
 Today, you go to Google to answer complex questions and learn things, not to find things.

-At Sourcegraph, we're making the same kind of leap, from a code search tool to a code intelligence platform.
+And that brings us to Sourcegraph 4.0. ...
+TODO ...
+We're making the same kind of leap, from a code search tool to a code intelligence platform.
 If we do our job well, Sourcegraph's code intelligence platform will free up so much time and brainpower for devs everywhere so that software progress can continue.

 We've spent 9 years building the underlying foundation of code search to be fast, secure, and scalable across ~10^11 lines of code for the world's most demanding software teams, and now we're hard at work making Sourcegraph even smarter.
 [Sourcegraph 4.0](/blog/sourcegraph-4.0) is the first step toward Sourcegraph becoming a code intelligence platform, with smart search aggregations to quickly answer questions about usage patterns.